bikeshaving/crank/docs/WIP.md

 ```

-`this.addEventListener` adds and removes event listeners to the underlying nodes as they’re rendered, and removes all event listeners when the component is unrendered.
-The event listeners are only attached to top-level node or the nodes which each component renders, so if you want to listen to events on a nested node, you must use event delegation:
+`this.addEventListener` adds and removes event listeners to the underlying nodes as they’re rendered, and automatically removes all event listeners when the component is removed.
+The event listeners are only attached to top-level node which each component renders, so if you want to listen to events on a nested node, you must use event delegation:

 ```jsx
 function *Clicker () {